Rokuazery/LoL-Assist/README.md

 </div>

 <p align="center" styles="word-wrap: break-word;">
-LoL Assist is a tool designed to help League of Legends players improve their gameplay by automatically importing popular or commonly used runes and spells for their champions from external sources like <a href="https://www.metasrc.com">METAsrc</a> and <a href="https://u.gg">U.GG</a>.
+LoL Assist is a tool designed to help League of Legends players improve their gameplay by automatically importing popular or commonly used runes and spells for their champions from external sources like <a href="https://www.metasrc.com">METAsrc</a>(ARAM, ARURF, URF, NORMAL), <a href="https://op.gg">OP.GG</a>(ARAM, URF, NORMAL) and <a href="https://u.gg">U.GG</a>(ARAM, NORMAL).
 The program features a simple user interface that makes it easy to use.
 Additionally, the program offers an auto-accept matchmaking feature, which allows players to accept matches without having to worry about missing out when the match found.
 Overall, LoL Assist is a helpful tool that can save players time and effort in selecting the right runes and spells for their champions, allowing them to focus on playing the game.
 </p>

 <p align="center" styles="word-wrap: break-word;">